 Learn How to Set Yourself Apart From Other Designers

 Why should a client hire you when they can pay $50 to Fiverr or 99Designs, or set up a Wix, Weebly or Squarespace site themselves?
-Instead of being livid about what these commoditized services have done to the industry, take advantage of what they’re not offering and what they don’t do well, so you can get taken more seriously and command the fees you deserve.
+Instead of being livid about what these commoditized services have done to the industry, take advantage of what they’re not offering and what they don’t do well.
+Learn how to set yourself apart from them and other designers..

 - Avoid These 10 Logo Design Mistakes